CoLRev-Environment/colrev/docs/source/guides/prep.rst

 .. option:: --polish

-    Polish the metadata (based on PDFs)
+    Polish the metadata without changing the record status.

     Based on the enhanced TEIs, it conducts a frequency analysis of the reference sections and checks how included and synthesized papers are cited.
     Titles and journals are set to the most frequent values.